woakes070048/redhat-server-hardening/README.md

 Red Hat Enterprise Linux 5 and configure it to be compliant with the baseline.

 ## Acknowledgements
 This project is made possible through the many contributions of individuals much smarter than I, most of whom I will never meet.
-I consider myself (incredibly) fortunate to live in a time where information is so readily available, and tools for indirect collaboration are so readily available.
+I consider myself *incredibly* fortunate to live in a time where information and tools for collaboration are so readily available.
 Most of all, I am humbled to be able to stand on the shoulders of giants and attempt to add some value to the world.

 With the above in mind, I would like to acknowledge the many individuals and projects that I've drawn upon while pursuing this endeavor: